Expenses and the cost of living in Taipei

 My first year, when I tried to save a lot, I spent around 25,000 – 30,000NTD per month.
 Spending 25,000 was a bit of a struggle but if you eat local food and learn what to buy it shouldn’t be that hard.
 Frugal living could potentially add $1,000 to your bank each month.

 Life on a higher budget

-There are a lot of opportunities to increase your salary if you don’t mind working hard.
+There are a lot of opportunities to increase your salary if you have experience and don’t mind working hard.
 My second and third year have been pretty busy but let me live a fairly comfortable life.

 Expect to budget 500-600 a day for food if you want to eat out at a western restaurant for dinner.

 - 150 – lunch

 - 300 – dinner